thycotic/ss-docs/troubleshooting/heartbeat-rpc-connection-errors-linux/index.md

 # Troubleshooting Heartbeat and RPC Connection Errors for Linux Secrets

- When creating custom SSH secret templates in Secret Server (SS), you may run into this error:
+ When creating custom SSH secret templates in Secret Server (SS), you may run into connection errors such as this:

 `Connection Failed - Connection lost (error code is 10058)`